-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 25. We can examine the original process that causes it and come to the conclusion that it is a natural sequence of episodes that have been defined or not.

-26. The Oracle accentuates the concept of suffering within pathos.
+26. The Oracle accentuates the concept of suffering within pathos and how it can viliorate the body, mind and soul.

-27. The obvious characteristics of pathos is conceived in the aversion of emotional crisis.
+27. The obvious characteristics of pathos are conceived in the aversion of an emotional crisis.

 28. Its actual perception we can apply to the tangibility of our common sense.

-29. This form of logic is accessible to the analysis of our perception of it.
+29. This form of logic is accessible to the analysis of our perception of its constatation.

 30. There are different levels of suffering and each one of them deals, with the degree of its variety exposed.

-31. All of these levels are experimented, in one form or another.
+31. All of these levels are experimented, in one form or another of its haecceity.

 32. At times, we could be unaware of the distinction of one level or the other.